-As a result of this ACARA Curriculum Review, Curriculum areas taught at St Joseph's College will undergo changes ready for implementation.
+As a result of the ACARA Curriculum Review and subsequent implementation of Version 9 of the Australian Curriculum at St Joseph's College.
 Detailed information on the Australian Curriculum can be accessed on the ACARA website: www.acara.edu.au.
 It is encouraged that you make yourself as familiar as possible with the latest education reforms and what they mean for your children.